 How many times have you quickly checked your work email before going to bed?
 Or decided to finish something off and ended up in the office at 9pm?
-When was the last time you left your desk for a full lunchtime?
+When was the last time you left your desk for a full lunchtime or actively thought about the possibility of burnout?

 With the line between working and leisure hours becoming fuzzier every day, separating the two concepts is becoming harder than ever.
 With 526,000 UK workers suffering from work-related stress, depression or anxiety in 2016/2017, and 44% of those people attributing it to workload1, the risk of burnout only continues to increase.